top of page

 After nine years, I am back.
 Back and willing more than ever.

 Willing, more than ever, to get the woman I think I deserve.
 Whoever you will be.
 I am more of a romanticist than any of you might think.
 I simply repress it, as I do many things.
-As I wrote before, only I know myself, for only I have been in my subconciousness.
+As I wrote before, only I know myself, for only I have been in my subconsciousness.

 And likewise, my former love-of-my-life will pay.
 Pay.

-198 views0 comments
+237 views0 comments

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer

-I am a philosopher from Israel, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
-I'm also a semi-hermit who has decided to dedicate his life to writing and sharing my articles across the globe.
-Several podcasts on me, as well as a radio interview, have been made since my career as a writer.
+I am a philosopher, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
+I'm also a semi-hermit who has decided to dedicate my life to writing and sharing my articles across the globe to help others and combat shallowness.
 More information about me can be found here.

 bottom of page